 In the Contributor’s Notes, the author describes how McSweeney’s wanted a story about some world city 25 years in the future, and sweetened the pot by offering a trip to the city chosen.
 He describes how helpful the Dutch were, in providing information, escorting him to various locations: “I kept reminding everyone, somewhat meekly, that I was only writing a short story for a magazine called McSweeney’s, and not a cover article for The New York Times Magazine, but they all seemed unfazed.
 I was a writer who shared their interests, and was in need of help.
 So they helped.
 It was one of those moments when I’ve been acutely aware that I wasn’t in the United States.”
 Hmmm.
 I’m not so sure I agree with this assessment, but I can see what he means.

-This story is available online through McSweeney’s at Googledocs and is included in his latest collection, You Think That’s Bad, eleven stories about catastrophe.
+This story is included in Shephard’s latest collection, You Think That’s Bad, eleven stories about catastrophe.
 Sounds like a fun read.
 I have it on order at the library – there are two holds ahead of me.
 Catastrophe is quite popular.

 (addendum: You Think That’s Bad read and blogged here.